betseyw15/events.en/help/deep-dives/admin-console.md

 ---
-title: Adobe Admin Console Migration
+title: Preparing for Marketo Engage on Adobe Identity
-description: An exclusive MUG Leader training on the upcoming Adobe Admin Console Migration.
+description: An exclusive training on the upcoming Adobe Admin Console Migration.
 This meeting will be in a “Train the Trainer” style format so that you can take what you learn and educate your chapters on this upcoming change.
 solution: Marketo
 feature: Administration
 role: Admin, Developer, Leader, User